manueldeveloper/springcloudgateway/README.md

 # springcloudgateway
-Example of the SCG project using Consul as service discovery
+Example of the SCG project using Consul as discovery-service